St-Pardon/qrcode-generator/README.md

 # QRCode Generator
-A web application for converting your url into qrcode
+A simple web application for converting your url into qrcode submited for the **Github Code Innovation Series** Hackathon

 ## Getting started
 Follow the instructions below to get the project to your local mnachine